uitdots/nvim/README.md

 ### For configuring

 - `lazy.nvim` only run `config` and `init` once.
 Not like `opts`
-- If NvChad UI's color is broken, use `<leader>ur` or run:
+- If NvChad UI's color is broken, use `<leader>ur`
-- lsp currently not enabled by compound filetype?
+- lsp currently not enabled by compound filetype
-- nvim-lint can lint the compound filetype, async?
+- nvim-lint can lint the compound filetype
-- conform format the last filetype in the compound file, one by one?
+- conform format the last filetype in the compound file, one by one

 ---